 Level Up Your Volunteer Management Game Plan in 2019 Mini Series

-Over the past six weeks we’ve shared critical strategy planning tactics to help you kick off the new year right in our Level Up Your Game Plan in 2019 Mini Series.
-This is the final installment, and you can find the whole set posted to our blog here.
+Over the past six weeks we’ve shared critical strategy planning tactics to help you kick off the new year in our Level Up Your Game Plan in 2019 Mini Series.
+This is the final installment.
+Check out the rest of the tactics: 1, 2, 3, 4, 5.

 This week, check out our Values Clarification & Leadership Philosophy Worksheet.
 Use this worksheet to brainstorm and hone in on the personal values that drive your work and describe what you stand for.
 The clearer you are about your values, the more credible you will be to those you lead.

 YOUR FREE DOWNLOAD

 Tool #6 - The Values Clarification & Leadership Philosophy Worksheet